drago0808/airbnb/README.md

 - Contains the R code for data cleaning and preprocessing

 ### `03_Data/`
-- Contains the original datasets and processed data used in the project
+- Contains the raw datasets as well as the cleaned datasets (.RData file) used in the project
 - NYPD Arrest data can be accessed here: https://www.kaggle.com/datasets/justinpakzad/nypd-arrests-2023-dataset